-Top 10 Tips For Selling Your Car
+Top 10 Tips To Sell Your Car

 1. Understanding your car’s value

 We all love our cars, and many of us think ours is ‘special’.
-The reality is that car values are set by the market – they’re a commodity much like anything else.
+The reality is that car values are set by the car market – they’re a commodity much like anything else.

 2. Where to value your car